 As well as a physiotherapist, Paul is also a Pilates instructor, having trained with Body Control Pilates, and now acting as the consultant to the organisation.
 His Pilates experience has lead him to write a number of books on the practise, working on areas of back care, sports injuries and travel wellbeing.

 Paul has received the BBC Sports Personality of the Year Award 2000 (Team Award).
 He lectures worldwide on sports injuries and Pilates and acts as a consultant to national dance companies and British Airways (in-flight wellbeing programme).
-Paul also provides the Regional Sports Injuries Centre for the English Institute of Sport.

 Rob graduated as a physiotherapist in New Zealand in 1982.
 He has worked in private practice in New Zealand, Australia and the UK for many years.
 He has post graduate qualifications in manipulation and has taught physiotherapy graduates in this area in the UK.
 He has also been practicing acupuncture in relation to physiotherapy conditions since 1988.
 Rob’s main interest is in sports and spinal injuries.